-One in five children and adolescents may have a mental health problem at any given time.
+One in five children and adolescents may have a mental health condition at any given time.
 It is important to remember that a child’s mental health is just as important as their physical health.

 A child’s age, stage of development and ability to communicate can make it difficult to distinguish between a mental health problem and natural development.

-Some of these illnesses, such as anxiety disorders, eating disorders, mood disorders and schizophrenia, can occur in adults as well as children.
+Some of these conditions, such as anxiety disorders, eating disorders, mood disorders and schizophrenia, can occur in adults as well as children.
 Others, such as behavior and development disorders, elimination disorders, and learning and communication disorders, begin in childhood only, although they can continue into adulthood.